 - Laziness.
 This can’t be overstated.

 I bought my tour in person from a side of the road travel desk in Puerto Viejo, from a well-know Costa Rican tour operator, Exploradores Outdoors.
 I paid cash, the lady wrote a carbon copy slip of paper as my receipt and I travelled a couple of days later.
 Personally, I really enjoy this old-school form of travel booking.
-But you can book ahead of time, here online if you prefer.
+But you can book ahead of time.

 Take a private shuttle and boat from San Jose, Arenal or Puerto Viejo